vacp2p/research/noise-research/secure-transfer.md

 - Device `A` opens a commitment to its static key at message `3.` because:
     - if device `B` doesn't abort the pairing, device `A` acknowledges that device `B` correctly received his static key `sA`, since `s` was encrypted under an encryption key derived from the static keys `sA` and `sB` and the genuine (due to the previous `auth_code` verification) ephemeral keys `eA` and `eB`.

-- Device `A` and `B` subscribe to `/{application-name}/{application-version}/wakunoise/1/sessions-{shard-id}/*` and not to `contentTopic` because:
+- Device `A` and `B` listens to `/{application-name}/{application-version}/wakunoise/1/sessions-{shard-id}/*` and not to `contentTopic` because:
-    - in this they don't leak to store nodes their interest for encrypted messages sent to `contentTopic`.
+    - in this way they don't leak to store nodes their interest for encrypted messages sent to `contentTopic`.

 # Secure Transfer (sketch)

 Once the handshake is concluded, sensitive information can be exchanged using the encryption keys agreed during the pairing phase.
-If more higher security guarantees are required, some [additional tweaks](#Additional-Possible-Tweaks) are possible.
+If stronger security guarantees are required, some [additional tweaks](#Additional-Possible-Tweaks) are possible.

 In the following subsections we report the details of applications which are currently under development, mainly in order to implement [35/WAKU2-SESSION]().